jj5/kickass-crypto/README.md

 * JSON encode
 * prefix with JSON data length
 * pad with random data
-* encrypt with AES-256-GCM using the OpenSSL library
+* encrypt with either the Sodium library or the OpenSSL library
 * concatenate initialization vector, cipher text, and authentication tag
 * encode as base64
 * prefix with data-format indicator

+Note that the Sodium library uses a nonce instead of an initialization vector (to similar effect) and Sodium handles its own authentication tag.

 ## Data-format prefix

-When this library encodes its ciphertext it includes a data-format prefix of "KA0/".
+When this library encodes its ciphertext it includes a data-format prefix of "KAS0/" for the Sodium implementation and "KA0/" for the OpenSSL implementation.

-The zero in "KA0" is for _version zero_, which is intended to imply that _the interface is unstable and may change_.
+The zero ("0") in the data-format prefix is for _version zero_, which is intended to imply that _the interface is unstable and may change_.

 Future versions of this library might implement a new data-format prefix for a stable data format.

 When this library decodes its ciphertext it verifies the data-format prefix.
-At present only "KA0/" is supported.
+At present only "KAS0/" or "KA0/" is supported.

 ## Data format

-The KA0 data format, mentioned above, presently implies the following:
+The version zero data format, mentioned above, presently implies the following:

 After JSON encoding (discussed in the following section) padding is done and the data length is prefixed.
 Before encryption the message is formatted, like this: